OCA/stock-logistics-workflow/stock_route_sales_team/README.rst

 =====

-As soon as a sales order is created and its sales team has a route, the stock will use this route.
+As soon as a sales order is created and its sales team has a route, the procurements will use this route.

 Known issues / Roadmap
 ======================